 In preparation for summer business you can learn how to: develop your staff, get away from your desk, allow flexible working, set goals properly and expand your reach.

 Your image is as much a representation of your business, as your home is of you.
 When it comes to Summer, most give their home a spruce up, so what’s stopping you from doing the same to your business?

-Doing this can send a “fresh start” mentality reverberating through your entire establishment and act as a real motivator for staff.
+Doing this can send a fresh start mentality reverberating through your entire establishment and act as a real motivator for staff.
 However, you should proceed with caution as colours have been said to affect our moods and therefore productivity.
-Men and women are also effected differently, so you should also take this into consideration.
+Men and women are also affected differently, so you should also take this into consideration.

 Below is a breakdown of colours and their effect on mood.
 Choose your new business premises colours wisely:

 - Blue: This colour is said to be a high productivity colour.
 It inspires a calm and focused environment that helps workers to concentrate.

 - Green: This colour is useful if your workforce has long hours as it doesn’t cause as much eye fatigue as some of its alternatives, therefore your people can stay focused for longer.

 - Yellow: If your business is situated in the creative sector then you may want to consider yellow.
 It is said to stimulate both creativity and optimism.